phimeyer/phimeyer.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research and Teaching Fellow and PhD Student in the research group Comparative Government and German Politics at the Department of Political Science, Gottfried Wilhelm Leibniz University Hannover, Germany.
-I earned a bachelor degree in Political Science and History from the University of Greifswald and a master degree in Political Science from the University of Bamberg.
+I am a Political Scientist and Postdoctoral Research Fellow at Gottfried Wilhelm Leibniz University Hannover, Germany.
 I research politics with particular interest and expertise in:

 - Judicial Politics, Judicial Behaviour, and Judicial Public Relations
 - Political Communication